spectrocloud/librarium/content/docs/04-clusters/2-nested-clusters/nested-cluster-quickstart.md

 </InfoBox>

-# Enabling a Nested Cluster on a Host Cluster
+# Enabling a Nested Clusters on an existing Host Cluster

-You can enable nested clusters on a host cluster by performing the following steps:<p></p><br />
+You can enable nested clusters on an existing host cluster by performing the following steps:<p></p><br />

 1. From the slide menu, select **Clusters** and view the list of **Clusters**.